Ben Villaflor

 Benjamin Villaflor (born November 10, 1952) is a Filipino former professional boxer who competed from 1966 to 1976.
-He was a two-time WBA and The Ring super-featherweight champion, having held it from 1972 to 1973 and from 1973 to 1976.
+He was a two-time WBA and The Ring super-featherweight champion between 1972 and 1976.

 Professional boxing career

 According to records, Villaflor began his career as a professional boxer when he was only thirteen years old, on October 1, 1966, beating Flash Javier by decision in four rounds.
 Most of Villaflor's early bouts' records were not well kept, therefore, although October 1, 1966 appears to have been the date of Villaflor's professional debut, this is not known with certainty, and neither is the location where the fight took place.
 Villaflor ran a record of twelve wins without a loss, with eight knockouts before he suffered his first loss, against Roger Boy Pedrano, by an eight-round decision in a fight apparently held on July 1, 1967, at the Philippines.

 After winning his next fight, he faced Pedrano and again lost by decision, in another fight without much documented data.

 Villaflor had his first documented fight on February 1, 1968, at Manila.
 Villaflor and Rod Sario had a technical draw (tie) after four rounds.
 Villaflor would have a total of seven draws in his professional boxing career, a relatively large number in that category.

 Although Villaflor won nine, lost two and drew two of his next thirteen bouts, his fighting in the Philippines exclusively represented a problem for him to become known overseas.
-He began the 1970s by losing two ten-round decisions in a row, to Pedro Martinez on March 7, 1970 and to Alfredo Avila, six weeks later.
+He began the 1970s by losing two ten-round decisions in a row, to Pedro Martinez on March 7, 1970, and to Alfredo Avila, six weeks later.

 Villaflor won his next seventeen bouts, however, eleven of them by knockout.
 He moved to Honolulu, Hawaii, so he could get more exposure in the United States and the rest of the world.
 Villaflor liked Honolulu so much that he still lives in the Hawaiian city.
 He beat Rafael López by a first-round knockout, on April 13, 1971, in what represented both his first fight in Honolulu and also his first fight abroad.
 He also beat former world champion Raul Cruz, beaten by knockout in ten rounds, November 11, 1971.

 On April 25, 1972, Villaflor was given his first opportunity at a world title, when faced with WBA and Lineal Jr. Lightweight champion Alfredo Marcano of Venezuela.
 Villaflor became world champion by defeating Marcano by a fifteen-round unanimous decision at Honolulu.